2CATteam/ImageEngraving/Readme.md

 ![Setting](./Screenshots/threshold2.png)
 ![Result](./Screenshots/threshold3.png)

 You can export this to Illustrator now!
+You can image trace it and edit any parts of it if you want, or run it as-is.

 Edge-detection
 ------